saadi123/wordled/README.md

 - Fade in / fade out modal
 - Social media share buttons

+Check out complete rules and learn to play Wordle at: [Wordle Of The Day - How to Play Wordle Online?](https://wordleofthe.day/how-to-play-wordle-game/)

 The higher the level, the more words available and the higher the score you get for each word guessed.
 There's a score penalty for each time you guess wrong as well as if you give up on the word.

 To create your own list, simply edit the ```custom``` variable in **assets/js/words/x.js** (where **x** equals the word length), then choose the **custom** level in the game.